Meet your Pacers for

 Chris G. - 1:50 pacer

 Chris has a vast running background and deep passion for running.
 The former college track athlete turned coach has worked with athletes of all ages and abilities, helping them achieve goals that range from finishing their first race to BQ and beyond.
-Kansas City will be Chris's third time pacing, having previously paced the Omaha 3:45 group in 2012 and the Lincoln 2:00 group for 13.1 in 2013.
+Lincoln will be Chris's third time pacing, having previously paced the Omaha 3:45 group in 2012 and the Lincoln 2:00 group for 13.1 in 2013.
 He is a firm believer in the Smart Pacing Strategy and has brought his groups in under goal time at both Omaha and Lincoln.
-Chris is currently training for a Half-IronMan in September.

 Half Marathon PR: 1:37